unicode-org/icu/docs/userguide/icu_data/buildtool.md

       ]
     }

+and "intersection":

+    {
+      filterType: intersection
+      intersectionOf: [
+        { /* filter 1 */ },
+        { /* filter 2 */ },
+        // ...
+      ]
+    }

+and "complement":

+    {
+      filterType: complement
+      complementOf: { /* filter */ }
+    }

-This filter type is useful for combining "locale" filters with different includeScripts or includeChildren options.
+These constructions are useful for combining "locale" filters with different includeScripts or includeChildren options.

 #### Locale-Tree Categories